The Cyclades · Naxos

 Agios Prokopios & Agia Anna

-The twin beach villages five to six kilometres south of Chora — fine sand, calm water, hotel cluster (Lagos Mare, 18 Grapes, Iria), an easy bus / 12-minute drive into town for dinner.
-The pick if you want a beach hotel.
+The twin beach villages five to six kilometres south of Chora: fine sand, calm water, a hotel cluster (Lagos Mare, 18 Grapes, Iria), and an easy bus or 12-minute drive into town for dinner.
+Where you base if you want a beach hotel.

 Beach baseHotel cluster